 Huge 56’ x 42’ hangar-style shop, power-shed with Cat diesel generator, lockable gate, outbuildings, RV cover with detached bathroom, and underground power and water.

 This is a rare zoning administered by the Regional District of Okanagan Similkameen.
-Two single-family home are permitted, along with an unlimited number of one-floor accessory dwellings no greater than 753 ft2 in size each.
+Two (2) single-family home are permitted, along with four (4) one-floor accessory dwellings no greater than 753 ft2 in size each.
 Recreational Vehicles are also permitted.
 The property is not in the ALR.

 DISTRICT LOT 3774 KAMLOOPS DIVISION YALE DISTRICT EXCEPT PLAN H18449

 Our property descriptions and geographical information are taken from the BC Assessment Authority, Land Titles Office, government maps and other sources.
 While LandQuest® does not guarantee the information, we believe it to be accurate, but should not be relied upon without verification.
 This communication is not intended to cause or induce breach of an existing agency agreement.